Viktor Orbán: Migrant crisis

+Anti-Soros theme

 The Orbán government began to attack George Soros and his NGOs in early 2017, particularly for his support for more open immigration.
 In July 2017, the Israeli ambassador in Hungary joined Jewish groups and others in denouncing a billboard campaign backed by the government.
 Orbán's critics claimed it "evokes memories of the Nazi posters during the Second World War".
 The ambassador stated that the campaign "evokes sad memories but also sows hatred and fear", an apparent reference to the Holocaust.
 Hours later, Israel's Ministry of Foreign Affairs issued a "clarification", denouncing Soros, stating that he "continuously undermines Israel's democratically elected governments" and funded organizations "that defame the Jewish state and seek to deny it the right to defend itself".
 The clarification came a few days before an official visit to Hungary by Israeli Prime Minister Benjamin Netanyahu.
 The anti-Soros messages became key elements of the government's communication and campaign since then, which, among others, also targeted the Central European University (CEU).

 Journalist Andrew Marantz argues that whether or not Soros was doing any actual harm to Hungary or conservative values, it was important to have a face to attack in a political campaign rather than abstract ideas like "globalism, multiculturalism, bureaucracy in Brussels"; and that this was a strategy explained to Orbán by political consultant Arthur J. Finkelstein.